scchrodinger/templang/README.md

-this is just for fun
+this is just for fun and it only works in Linux